Corvettefan101/UnduckChrome/README.md

 # UnduckChrome
-UnduckChrome is a powerful Chrome extension that brings the lightning-fast, custom search experience of [unduck.link](https://unduck.link/) by Theo Brownlee directly to your chrome based browser.
+UnduckChrome is a powerful Chrome extension that brings the lightning-fast, custom search experience of [unduck.link](https://unduck.link/) by Theo Browne directly to your chrome based browser.
 Say goodbye to slow searches and hello to instant, customizable results with a sleek in-extension UI and a beautiful, optional new tab page.
 ## ✨ Features

 *   **In-Extension URL Bar:** Access the Unduck search bar directly from your extension's popup.
 No need to open a new tab – just click the UnduckChrome icon and search!